agohorel/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+* `map` iterates over an array performing a given callback on each item in the array, the results of which are pushed into a **new array**, while `forEach` **does not** return a new array.
+In other words, they both iterate over an array performing a callback, but `forEach` **can** mutate the original array while `map` **cannot** mutate the original array.

 2. What is the difference between a function and a method?

+* A method is a function assigned as a property on an object, while a regular old function can "live" independently of a parent object.

 3. What is closure?

+* Put simply, a closure occurs when an inner function has access to variables from an outside scope.

 4. Describe the four rules of the 'this' keyword.

+- *if a function is declared in the global scope, "this" refers to the window/global object.*

+- *if a method is invoked, "this" refers to the object that owns the method (i.e. "left of the dot" rule)*

+- *if "new" is used to create an instance of an object, "this" refers to that specific instance*

+- *if using call/apply/bind, "this" refers to whatever object you specify within the arguments explicitly*

 5. Why do we need super() in an extended class?

+* `super()` is used to create a subclass via the parent's constrctor to inherit characteristics/properties from the parent.
+It takes the place of `.call()` in pre-ES6 prototypal inheritance.

 ## Project Set up